 Co-director of the Public Law Centre

-“We will explore the ways in which the conceptual foundations of public law can be used to respond to the issues and challenges emerging in modern states, such as threats to democracy and the digitization of the State, topics that legal experts have not yet studied in depth,” said Professor Vanessa MacDonnell, the PLC co-director who is co-organizing the conference along with Professor Michael Pal, both affiliated with the Faculty of Law, Common Law Section at the University of Ottawa.
+“We are exploring the ways in which the conceptual foundations of public law can be used to respond to the issues and challenges emerging in modern states, such as threats to democracy and the digitization of the State, topics that legal experts have not yet studied in depth,” said Professor Vanessa MacDonnell, the PLC co-director who is co-organizing the conference along with Professor Michael Pal, both affiliated with the Faculty of Law, Common Law Section at the University of Ottawa.

-The participation of upper-level court judges from South Africa, Australia, Papua New Guinea and Canada, including Supreme Court of Canada Justice the Honourable Sheilah L. Martin, as well as renowned academics and legal experts from around the world, will surely enhance uOttawa’s reputation as a leading centre for the study of public law.
+The participation of upper-level court judges from South Africa, Australia, Papua New Guinea and Canada, including Supreme Court of Canada Justice the Honourable Sheilah L. Martin, as well as renowned academics and legal experts from around the world, surely enhances uOttawa’s reputation as a leading centre for the study of public law.

 Hosted by the Faculty of Law at the University of Ottawa, this forum, which boasts over 100 speakers, not only seeks to establish ties between legal practice and academia, and thus create trans-jurisdictional networks to better respond to the modern challenges our societies face, but also aims to enrich and highlight the emerging research that doctoral candidates will present during the event.